-THIS LOAN AGREEMENT (“Loan Agreement”) is made this {Date} by and between Kirk and Gina Sawyer, Sawyer Trucking (collectively, "Borrower") and the City of Molalla, a municipal corporation of the State of Oregon, acting by and through the Molalla Urban Renewal Agency ("Lender").
+THIS LOAN AGREEMENT (“Loan Agreement”) is made this {Date} by and between Kirk and Gina Sawyer, Sawyer Trucking (collectively, "Borrower") and the Molalla Urban Renewal Agency (Lender)..

 RECITALS

-Borrower is the owner of that certain property located at 1212 Toliver Road in the City of Molalla, legally described in Exhibit A (the "Property").
+Borrower is the owner of that certain property located at 1212 Toliver Road in the City of Molalla, legally described in the attached Exhibit A (the "Property").

-On August 2, 2017, City of Molalla conditionally approved Sawyer Trucking’s Development Proposal (application P38-2017) to develop the Property into a truck repair shop.
-In approving the development, the City conditioned the approval on the applicant making public improvements to Toliver Road.
-Exhibit B.
+On August 2, 2017, City of Molalla conditionally approved Borrower’sDevelopment Proposal (application P38-2017) to develop the Property into a truck repair shop.
+In approving the development, the City conditioned the approval on Borrower making public improvements to Toliver Road which improvements are detailed in the attached Exhibit B.

-In August 2019, the City of Molalla and Sawyer Trucking entered into a development agreement allowing Sawyer Trucking two (2) additional years to complete the Project.
-Exhibit C.
+In August 2019, the City of Molalla and Borrower entered into a development agreement allowing Borrower two (2) additional years to complete the Project.
+In November 2021, the City of Molalla and Borrower entered into a development agreement allowing borrower one hundred eighty (180) days to begin construction and one (1) year from the beginning of construction to complete the improvements, the development agreements are attached as Exhibit C.

-Specifically, the approval was conditioned on “60 feet of right of way and modification of existing pavement and curb on the south side of Toliver to be 25 feet from the right of way centerline.
+Specifically, the approval was conditioned on Borrower making the following improvements: “60 feet of right of way and modification of existing pavement and curb on the south side of Toliver to be 25 feet from the right of way centerline.
 Applicant will also be required to construct a 6 foot wide curb tight sidewalk and dedicate 5 feet of right of way frontage.
-All utilities will be relocated into the new public utility easement.”
-Exhibit B, pg.
-6 (“Project”)
+All utilities will be relocated into the new public utility easement” (collectively the Project).

-On May 18, 2020, Sawyer Trucking received a bid to complete the Project from GT Excavating for $199,819.95 (“Bid”).
-Exhibit D.
+On May 18, 2020, Borrower received a bid to complete the Project from GT Excavating for $199,819.95 (“Bid”) which Bid is attached as Exhibit D.

-Borrower has applied to the Lender for financing for capital improvements for the Project in the amount of up to $200,000.
+Borrower has applied to the Lender for financing for the Project in the amount of up to $200,000.
 Any Project costs above this amount are the Borrower’s responsibility.

-Lender agrees to provide financing for capital improvements for the Project, on the terms and conditions of this Loan Agreement.
+Lender agrees to provide financing for the Project, on the terms and conditions of this Loan Agreement.

 Therefore, the parties agree as follows: